This guest post is by Barb, a waiting adoptive mother.

 But because adoption is such a sensitive subject, it’s important to educate yourself beforehand about what you should—and shouldn’t—say.

 Barb is a waiting adoptive mother who lives in Toronto with her husband Tony and their awesome dog, Gretzky.
 They are excited to become parents and are hoping for that right match to come along.
-Learn more about them at their adoption profile.

 Do you have an open adoption story?
 Share it with us today.